 HENRY GEORGE: RESURRECTING A BURIAL?

-Written in 1879, Henry George’s “Progress and Poverty” received worldwide acclaim, early readers experiencing the 1893-1897 depression, reasons for which were surgically explained in his equation: production minus privatised economic rent leaves wages and returns to capital untaxed, i.e. P – R = W + I. Hence, the privatisation of land rent into escalating land prices that accompany progress, along with the taxing of incomes and purchases, generates repetitive cycles of boom and bust.
+Written in 1879, Henry George’s “Progress and Poverty” received worldwide acclaim, early readers experiencing the 1893-1897 depression, reasons for which were surgically explained in his equation: production minus land rent leaves wages and the returns to capital untaxed, i.e. P – R = W + I. Hence, privatisation of land rent into escalating land prices that accompany progress, along with the taxing of incomes and purchases, generates repetitive cycles of boom and bust.
 (Outrageously, we now call these ‘The natural business cycle’.)
 The book’s sub-title being “An inquiry into the cause of industrial depressions and of increase of want with increase of wealth … The Remedy”, all that remained was for governments to apply George’s remedy to ensure there would be no repetition of the incredible real estate speculation that had taken place during the late 1880s and early 1890s.
 These were indeed heady days, later to be labelled The Progressive Era!

 Unions and political parties were formed around George’s prescription for the corruption and speculative excesses which occurred during this latter part of the Gilded Age.
 [George’s fiscal adjustment to capitalism has been buried in favour of that of the then lesser-known Karl Marx’s anti-capital stance.
 It’s curious that Marx second-guessed his own conclusion (in Book III to capture rent) to launch his attack on capital.]